 In order to maintain certain teaching functions, counseling functions and library-media functions, contracts beyond the basic standard (nine-month) contract are necessary.
 Such contracts are based upon the recommendation of appropriate supervisors who determine the length of time necessary to maintain the functions described above.
 The salary for extended contracts shall be .0058 of the employee’s base annual salary for the current academic year for each assigned day unless otherwise dictated by legislation.
 This section applies to full-time academic employees, such as Early Childhood Education, Nursing, Allied Health Education, Counseling, and Library Media Services, who perform activities that are substantially equivalent to those in the regular school year.

-Payment for teaching functions during summer session shall be in accordance with the Adjunct Faculty Salary Schedule (see Appendix A).
+Payment for teaching functions during summer session shall be in accordance with the Associate Faculty Salary Schedule (see Appendix A).

 Moonlight Courses/Assignment.
 Courses that annually contracted faculty who are asked and voluntarily agree to teach beyond their normal assignment for the quarter.
 This may include day, evening, weekend, or a course outside of their discipline or program.
-Moonlighting is paid at Step A of the adjunct faculty rate, and is paid during the quarter in which the service is delivered.
+Moonlighting is paid at Step A of the associate faculty rate, and is paid during the quarter in which the service is delivered.

 Moonlight Assignments.
-Full-time faculty with moonlight assignments shall not have the right to bump adjunct faculty when a class is canceled, as long as load for the full-time faculty is maintained.
+Full-time faculty with moonlight assignments shall not have the right to bump associate faculty when a class is canceled, as long as load for the full-time faculty is maintained.

+Release Time.
+Tenured, Tenure-Track, and Full-Time Temporary faculty serving in release-time positions will have the option of taking release from their normal course load or receiving a stipend at the appropriate moonlight Step A rate.

+Head Count Pay.
+Where classes are taught by independent study, the faculty member shall be paid a base amount that is one-sixth (1/6) of the associate Step A FCU Rate and an additional one-eighteenth (1/18) of the associate Step A FCE Rate per enrolled student, provided that such calculations shall not exceed the amount derived from the Associate Faculty Salary Schedule Faculty Compensation Rate.

+Headcount Formula:

+Example*: MATH 224, 55 lecture, 55/11 = 5 FCU’s An independent study course for MATH 224 with only 3 students would be paid $1,200 total based on receiving the base amount of $600 ($3,600/6) and an additional $200 for each of the 3 students ($3,600/18 = $200)

+*See Appendix A for updated rates of pay.

 Independent Study.
-Where classes are taught by independent study, the faculty member shall be paid on the basis of the Moonlight pay or appropriate Adjunct Step A FCU Rate divided by 10 times the number of students times Faculty Compensation Units, provided that such calculations shall not exceed the amount derived from the Adjunct Faculty Salary Schedule Faculty Compensation Rate.

-Example*: MATH 224, 55 lecture, 55/11 = 5 FCU’s

-An independent study course for MATH 224 with only 3 students would be paid as follows: $679/10 = $67.90 * 3 students * 5 FCU’s = $1018.50)

-*See Appendix A for updated rates of pay.

 Faculty that are requested by their supervisor to teach an independent study course will be notified by their supervisor that when teaching said course the faculty has no obligation to meet as the course was originally published in the schedule.
 Faculty determine the structure of independent study classes.
+Faculty will be paid per Article 11.13.5.

 Low Enrolled Courses.
-In situations where class enrollment does not exceed 10 students, the assigned faculty may be provided the option at the request of the appropriate unit administrator to teach the class on a per headcount basis as defined in 10.5.4.
+In situations where class enrollment does not exceed 15 students, the assigned faculty may be provided the option at the request of the appropriate unit administrator to teach the class on a per headcount basis as defined in 11.13.5.